pablo3V/Book-Recommender/README.md

         where r_{ui} is the original rating by user \( u \) for item \( i \), and \bar{r}_u is the average rating given by user \( u \).

-    * **Z-score Normalization**: This methid involves scaling the ratings based on the user's mean and standard deviation.
-It helps addressing both the mean and variance differences in user ratings.
+    * **Z-score Normalization**: This method involves scaling the ratings based on the user's mean and standard deviation.
+It helps address both the mean and variance differences in user ratings.

         r_{ui}' = (r_{ui} - \bar{r}_u) ÷ sigma_u